 When deciding on which option to choose, it’s important to first understand the differences between a Removal Company and a Man and Van Service.

 A Removal Company will generally provide a service that consists of a 2 or more person team who will move your furniture from a house, flat or office without you needing to help.
-They will also provide Goods in Transit Insurance, their staff will be well trained and experienced, offer a property visit or a video call to assess your items in order to offer an accurate quote, furniture protection such as thick blankets, sofa and mattress covers, take a deposit to confirm the booking and provide a receipt, and on top of this, they will probably have a fancy website.
+They will also provide Goods in Transit and PL Insurance, their staff will be well trained and experienced, offer a property visit or a video call to assess your items in order to offer an accurate quote, furniture protection, take a deposit to confirm the booking, and on top of this, they will probably have a fancy website.

 Man & Van

 A Man and Van service, although cheaper (I’ll get to costs later), will provide a very similar service but, in many cases, it will be a watered-down version in comparison.
 Some of the services you might expect such as Goods in Transit insurance and home or office visits will not come as standard.

 Also, a lot of man and van services that we know of in Bristol operate as a one-man team and you might be expected to help move the larger items of furniture.
 However, it’s still possible they can provide extra staff, just make sure you make this request and not expect it.

 Even with this said, it’s easy to think that a cheap man and van will not do a good job compared to a ‘professional’ removal company but what you need to remember it is essentially the same task – loading, driving and unloading – and some even do a great job.
 They want to provide a professional service to expand their business organically through ‘word-of-mouth’ clients and you can get some real bargains out there.

 So now we’ve covered the differences between a man with a van and a removal company, it’s now time to decide which option is best for you.
 We’ve devised some questions and answers to help you choose.